Independent Baptist: Entertainment

-Independent Baptists are sometimes skeptical of things such as television and professional sports, believing that modern entertainment is often too "wordly".
-Nevertheless, some Independent Baptists are more lenient on entertainment, which has drawn criticism from other Independent Baptist writers such as David W Cloud, who believes that they have fallen into allowing wordliness in the name of joy.
+IFBs are sometimes skeptical of things such as television and professional sports, believing that modern entertainment is often too "worldly."
+Nevertheless, some IFBs are more lenient on entertainment, which has drawn criticism from other IFB writers such as Cloud, who believes that they have fallen into allowing worldliness in the name of joy.

 Euthanasia

-Independent Baptists believe Euthanasia to be sinful, believing it to contradict the command to not kill.
+IFBs believe euthanasia to be sinful, believing it to contradict the Sixth Commandment.
 They believe that euthanasia takes away opportunities from people to be saved by believing in the blood of Christ or earn rewards, which God has given them.

 Sexuality

-Independent Baptists believe that homosexuality is sinful.
-They believe that marriage is only biblically allowed between one man and woman, that sexual relations outside marriage are sinful, and often believe that a person's sexual orientation can be changed.
+IFBs believe that homosexuality is sinful.
+They believe that marriage is only biblically allowed between one man and woman, that sexual relations outside marriage are sinful, and often believe that a person's sexual orientation cannot be changed.
 However, they believe that homosexuals can be saved still by the atonement of Jesus Christ.
-In distinction, the New Independent Fundamental Baptist movement created by Steven Anderson differs from this view, believing that homosexuals cannot be saved and should be subject to capital punishment.
+In distinction, the New IFB movement differs from this view, believing that homosexuals can never be saved and should be subject to capital punishment.

 Sexual abuse

-In 2018, an investigation by the Fort Worth Star-Telegram identified 412 abuse allegations in 187 independent fundamental Baptist (IFB) churches and institutions across the United States and Canada, with some cases reaching as far back as the 1970s.
-In November 2023, Investigation Discovery released Let Us Prey: A Ministry of Scandals, a 4 part documentary, highlighting sexual abuse and cover up within the Independent Baptist movement.
+In 2018, an investigation by the Fort Worth Star-Telegram identified 412 abuse allegations in 187 IFB churches and institutions across the U.S. and Canada, with some cases reaching as far back as the 1970s.
+In November 2023, Investigation Discovery released Let Us Prey: A Ministry of Scandals, a four-part documentary highlighting sexual abuse and cover up within the IFB movement.

-Independent Baptist authors have responded to sexual abuse scandals in various ways.
-Shelton Smith (who is the current editor of the newspaper Sword of the Lord) has argued that while Independent Baptists need to take allegations seriously, he has still expressed scepticism on the cases of cover up happening in large scale within the Independent Baptist movement.
-Some Independent Baptists such as David Cloud have instead reacted to these allegations by arguing that they are only common in certain segments of the Independent Baptist movement.
-David Cloud in response stated that other Independent Baptists already attempted to deal with these cases in the 1980s and 1990s.
-To this, the Independent Baptist author Paul Chappell also made a statement that Independent Baptists need to have an increased compassion for those who have been victims of abuse, and critiqued those Independent Baptist who did not want to openly discuss the issue, although he rejected the claim that those cases of abuse characterize a majority of the movement.
+IFB authors have responded to sexual abuse scandals in various ways.
+Smith has argued that while IFBs need to take allegations seriously, he has still expressed skepticism on the cases of cover up happening in large scale within the IFB movement.
+Some IFB such as Cloud have instead reacted to these allegations by arguing that they are only common in certain segments of the IFB movement.
+Cloud in response stated that other IFBs already attempted to deal with these cases in the 1980s and 1990s.
+To this, the IFB author Chappell also made a statement that IFBs need to have an increased compassion for those who have been victims of abuse, and critiqued those IFB who did not want to openly discuss the issue, although he rejected the claim that those cases of abuse characterize a majority of the movement.